 Despite a number of wins by Americans and Europeans over the last four decades the game is still dominated by the Japanese who have won more individual titles than all other nations combined.

-For more information on past WOC tournaments check out the archives at Othello News.
+For more information on past WOC tournaments you can check out the archives WOC history.

 Australians at the WOC

 The first Australian to play at the World Othello Championships was Paul Fuller when the event was hosted in Australia for the first time in 1984 in Melbourne.
 The following two years Australia was represented by Simon Jones in Athens(WOC 1985) and Tokyo(WOC 1986).